 The lack of a known and definite underlying mechanism of KLS poses a challenge for diagnosis.

-A. The patient experiences at least 2 recurrent episodes of excessive sleepiness and sleep duration, each persisting for 2 days to 5 weeks
+A. The patient experiences at least two recurrent episodes of excessive sleepiness and sleep duration, each persisting for two days to several weeks

 D. The patient must demonstrate at least one of the following during episodes: